THE EMPLOYEES’ PROVIDENT FUNDS AND MISCELLANEOUS PROVISIONS ACT, 1952

 Conclusion

-The EPF Act is a welfare legislation designed to benefit employees, with various provisions discussed in this article highlighting its significant role in the history of welfare laws.
+The EPF is a welfare legislation designed to benefit employees, with various provisions discussed in this article highlighting its significant role in the history of welfare laws.
 It involves contributions from both employees and employers.
 It is the government’s responsibility to address these issues to enhance the EPF Act’s effectiveness and ensure it benefits workers.
 Additionally, both workers and employers must be aware of their respective rights and duties.
 Each employee is assigned a Universal Account Number (UAN), which remains the same throughout their career, even if they change jobs.
 Employers must file Form IW-1, a monthly return under the EPF scheme for international workers (IWs), within 15 days of the close of each month.
 If there are no international workers employed during a particular month, employers are required to submit a ‘Nil’ return on the portal.